ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 ## DevCCF velocity flow transformation model

-Given multiple, linearly or non-linearly ordered point sets where individual points across are in one-to-one correspondence, we developed an approach for generating a velocity flow transformation model to describe a time-varying diffeomorphic mapping as a variant of the inexact landmark matching solution.
+Given multiple, linearly or non-linearly ordered point sets where individual points across the sets are in one-to-one correspondence, we developed an approach for generating a velocity flow transformation model to describe a time-varying diffeomorphic mapping as a variant of the landmark matching solution.
 Integration of the resulting velocity field can then be used to describe the displacement between any two time points within this time-parameterized domain.
-Regularization of the sparse correspondence between point sets is performed using a generalized B-spline scattered data approximation technique [@Tustison:2006aa], also developed by the ANTsX developers and contributed to ITK.
+Regularization of the sparse correspondence between point sets is performed using a generalized B-spline scattered data approximation technique [@Tustison:2006aa], also created by the ANTsX developers and contributed to ITK.

 ### Velocity field optimization

-To apply this methodology to the developmental templates [@Kronman:2023aa], we coalesced the manual annotations of the developmental templates into 26 common anatomical regions (13 per hemisphere).
+To apply this methodology to the developmental templates [@Kronman:2023aa], we coalesced the manual annotations of the developmental templates into 26 common anatomical regions (see Figure \ref{fig:simplifiedannotations}).
 We then used these regions to generate invertible transformations between successive time points.
 Specifically each label was used to create a pair of single region images resulting in 26 pairs of "source" and "target" images.
-The multiple image pairs were used to iteratively estimate a diffeomorphic pairwise transform.
+The multiple image pairs were simultaneously used to iteratively estimate a diffeomorphic pairwise transform.
 Given the seven atlases E11.5, E13.5, E15.5, E18.5, P4, P14, and P56, this resulted in 6 sets of transforms between successive time points.
-Given the relative sizes between atlases, on the order of 10$^6$ points were randomly sampled labelwise in the P56 template space and propagated to each successive atlas providing the point sets for constructing the velocity flow model.
+Approximately 10$^6$ points were randomly sampled labelwise in the P56 template space and propagated to each successive atlas providing the point sets for constructing the velocity flow model.
 Approximately 125 iterations resulted in a steady convergence based on the average Euclidean norm between transformed point sets.
 Ten integration points were used and point sets were distributed along the temporal dimension using a log transform for a more evenly spaced sampling.
 For additional information see the help menu for the ANTsPy function ``ants.fit_time_varying_transform_to_point_sets(...)``.

 ## ANTsXNet mouse brain applications